urwid/urwid/docs/manual/mainloop.rst

 Urwid's event loop classes handle waiting for things for the :class:`MainLoop`.
-The different event loops allow you to integrate with Twisted_, Glib_, Tornado_, Asyncio_ libraries, or use a simple ``select``-based loop.
+The different event loops allow you to integrate with Asyncio_, Twisted_, Glib_, Tornado_, ZMQ_ libraries, or use a simple ``select``-based loop.
 Event loop classes abstract the particulars of waiting for input and calling functions as a result of timeouts.

 You will typically only have a single event loop in your application, even if